ppsmk388/GED/README.md

 **2.2 Graph denoise**

-This script generates denoise the preference graph by  weak evaluators to get the final response ranking.
+This script generates denoise the preference graph by  single evaluators to get the final response ranking.

 ```bash
 ./denoise_response.sh \